Studies in English: The Art and Science of Living

 Professors Alexandra Socarides (English) and Laura King (Psychology)

 College students face the challenge of how to craft meaningful lives for themselves.
 This course provides them with a combination of knowledge, tools, inspiration, and space for reflection.
 This course exposes students to the ways in which the most essential topics of their everyday lives (i.e. happiness, intimacy, money, despair) have long been taken up by scientists and artists alike.
 The Monday lectures will focus on the “science” of these topics and the Wednesday lectures will approach those same topics through four artistic disciplines (literature, music, art, and theatre).
 In smaller Friday break-out sections, students will engage in a series of activities that complement what they have been learning in the classroom: from meditation to drawing, from drumming to silent reading.
-This is a course intended for freshman and sophomores in the College of Arts & Science.
 This class is capped at 100 students.

 Assignments & Grading